grommunio/grommunio-documentation/admin/administration.rst

 If you want to modify an ldap user, you need to detach it from ldap.
 You can achieve this by clicking `Detach` in the detailed user view.
-This essentially removes the synchronisation until forcefully overwritting the user via another import.
+This essentially removes the synchronisation until forcefully overwriting the user via another import.